by Le Loft Chicago | Updated 2025

 First things first, lock down that venue

-Whether it’s your neighbors backyard or a rental venue like Le Loft, finding the right place to host your party is a key first step.
+Whether it’s your neighbors backyard or a event rental space like Le Loft, finding the right place to host your party is a key first step.
 Work backwards from your non-negotiables.
 Do you wanna be outdoors?
-Do you want staff to clean up?
-Do you need room for a bouncy house?
+Would you like staff to clean up?
+Will you need room for a bouncy house?
 These questions will help inform where you book.

 From our experience both as event space managers and parents, it’s pretty great not hosting in your home.
 1. It’s nice not having to worry about decluttering your living space beforehand or cleaning the baseboards.
 2. You have a firm start and end time, so if Aunt Petunia is lingering, you have the convenient excuse of your rental ending.